PrefectHQ/prefect/docs/guides/deployment/daemonize.md

 * A Prefect Cloud account, or a local instance of a Prefect server running on your network.
 * If daemonizing a worker, you'll need a Prefect [deployment](/concepts/deployments/) with a [work pool](/concepts/work-pools/) your worker can connect to.

+If using an AWS t2-micro instance with an AWS Linux image you can install Python and pip with `sudo yum install -y python3 python3-pip`

 ## Add a user

 First, create a user account on your linux system for the Prefect worker.